New York Giving Out Free Scratch Tickets With COVID Shots At Certain Sites

 NEW YORK (CBSNewYork) — New Yorkers can now get a free scratch-off ticket with a COVID shot when they visit a state-run vaccination site.

-Ten sites are participating, including the following locations in our area:READ MORE: Not Vaccinated Yet?
-New York Offering New Incentive Where You Could Win $5M
+Ten sites are participating, including the following locations in our area:READ MORE: New Jersey Lifting Indoor Mask Mandate This Friday, Gov. Murphy Says

 - Jacob Javits Center in Manhattan